joelhawksley/identity/_posts/2021-11-07-how-github-uses-linters.md

-mike mcquaid use graphic from https://github.com/github/friction/issues/86? call out the work of various hubbers
+mike mcquaid use graphic from https://github.com/github/friction/issues/86? call out the work of various hubbers modify talk title, intro note about location depending on audience

 Parking lot
   Domain boundary enforcement with Packwerk